 Out of 20,000+ bee species that have been described worldwide, approximately 4,000 inhabit North America (Northern Mexico, U.S., Canada) and ~1000 live in Texas.
 Colonies of the single species of Western honey bee (Apis mellifera) were brought to the American continent in the 1600’s by Europeans who kept apiaries for honey, wax, and mead.
 Indigenous Americans had harvested honey from several tropical native bee species.

 (Native bee, Apis mellifera.
 Photo: Kathy Keatley Garvey, The University of California Regents).

-Beyond honey and wax, bees provide pollination services on farms and orchards and pollinate ~87% of wild plants.
-Bees are key pollinators that visit flowers for nectar and pollen and facilitate pollination by consistently transferring pollen between plants of the same species (floral fidelity). ~30% of fruit, vegetable and nut crop species rely on all pollinators to some extent to set fruit.
+Beyond honey and wax, bees provide important ecosystem services by pollinating ~87% of wild plants.
+Bees are key pollinators that visit flowers for nectar and pollen and facilitate pollination by consistently transferring pollen between plants of the same species (floral fidelity).
+Approximately 30% of fruit, vegetable and nut crop species rely on pollinators to some extent to set fruit in farms and orchards.
 That means, every third morsel of the food in our diets comes from pollination activities.
-Bees work hard to collect nectar and pollen for food, but they share the fruits of their labor with us, literally…
+Bees work hard to collect nectar and pollen for their own food, but they share the fruits of their labor with us, literally…

 A drab world without bees…

 A balanced breakfast thanks to bees & other pollinators!

 Foraging bees travel far beyond their nesting habitat to look for food.
 Flight ranges depend to some extent on body size, which in turn depends on the bee species.
 Bees can fly from 500 meters to a kilometer away from their nest, but some tiny tropical bees can fly up to 2 kilometers (1.25 miles) to gather pollen!
 Bees agility helps them reach the hidden anthers of bluebonnet and sage flowers by standing on the keel petal to open the flower.